 At Howard Payne University, we remain dedicated to ensuring your success as a student today and helping you realize your potential for tomorrow.
 We are committed to giving you opportunities to discover and grow in Christian faith.
 We believe in providing you with the tools you need to achieve your financial, personal, educational and career goals.
-Therefore, we make the following promises to the 2004-05 HPU students.
+Therefore, we make the following promises to 2005-2006 HPU students.

 HPU PROMISES to keep your cost of attendance as affordable as possible.
-After the fall 2004, your block rate tuition will not increase (\$5,500/semester) as long as you continue to be enrolled as a full-time student for consecutive fall and spring semesters and continue to make satisfactory progress toward your degree.
+After the fall 2005, your block tuition rate will not increase as long as you continue to be enrolled as a full-time student for consecutive fall and spring semesters and continue to make satisfactory progress toward your degree.
 Our financial aid advocates will work hard to ensure that you receive the maximum amount of financial aid for which you qualify.